 This grant is for all TAMIU student organizations and will be available at the beginning of each semester of the academic year.
 This grant will allow student organizations to apply for a grant valued at up to \$500 through SOLE & Aramark (amount of funds distributed vary based on event needs).
 The grant will help student organizations looking for financial assistance regarding catering needs for scheduled events each semester.
 The purpose of these grants is to allow the student organization to fulfill its' mission and to expose additional students to the organization.

-Applications are submitted through Presence and organizations may submit multiple applications for different events on campus each semester.
-This program is subject to availability and funds provided by Aramark.
+Applications are submitted through Trailblazers and organizations may submit multiple applications for different events on campus each semester.

 Food Handler's Workshop